cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_tokens_classification_models_embedder:

 This classifier type includes neural models that are based on either an embedding lookup table or a deep contextualized embedder, the outputs of which are then passed through a `Conditional Random Field (CRF) <https://en.wikipedia.org/wiki/Conditional_random_field>`_ or a `Softmax layer <https://en.wikipedia.org/wiki/Softmax_function>`_  which labels the target word as a particular entity.

-For the former type of embeddings, an embedding lookup table is created depending upon the set of tokens found in training data, with tokens being derived based on a chosen tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <choices_for_tokenization>` section below for more details).
-The lookup table by default is randomly initialized but can instead be initialized to a pretrained checkpoint (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) when using the word-level tokenization strategy.
+- **Lookup table embeddings** can be derived based on a user-defined tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <choices_for_tokenization>` below for more details).
+By default, the lookup table is randomly initialized, but it can instead be initialized to a pretrained checkpoint when using a word-level tokenization strategy (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) .

-On the other hand, a deep contextualized embedder is a pretrained embedder such as :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.
+- **Deep contextualized embedders** are pretrained embedders in the style of :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.
-In any case, all the underlying weights can be tuned to the training data provided, or can be kept frozen during the training process.

-To obtain a single vector per word per input text, the vectors of all tokens corresponding to each word (for which an entity tag is to be ascertained) are pooled.
+The ``'embedder'`` classifier types pool the vectors of all tokens corresponding to words that have been assigned an entity tag, so as to obtain a single vector per word in an input text.

-This is unlike sequence classification models where all tokens of all words are pooled together.
-The pooled outputs are then passed through a classification layer.
+This is unlike sequence classification models, where all tokens of all words are pooled together, and then passed through a classification layer.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

 .. note::

    Specify the embedding choice using the param ``embedder_type``.
 Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embeddings-- based on randomly initialized embedding lookup table, based on lookup table initialized with GloVe pretrained embeddings or a BERT-like transformers architecture based deep contextualized embedder, respectively.

-Following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
+The following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
-See :ref:`Common Configurable Params <common_configurable_params>` section for list of additional configurable params that are common across classifiers.
+See :ref:`Common Configurable Params <common_configurable_params>` for list of additional configurable params that are common across classifiers.

-1.1 Based on Embedding Lookup Table (``embedder_type``: ``None``)
+1.1 Embedding Lookup Table (``embedder_type``: ``None``)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+